stevebrownlee/classroom-objects/Part 7: Where to Vote.md

 In the starter code provided, add a new property to the booth object after it is created.
 Do not modify the original object.

 * Property name should be `manager`
-* Property value should be "Abigail B
+* Property value should be "Abigail Brown"

+### Step 2

+Use string interpolation

 ```js